big-tuwien/big-tuwien.github.io/content/publication/tuw-235992/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=235992&lang=2
+publication: 'Vortrag: 3rd International Conference on Serious Games and Applications for Health (SeGAH 2014), Rio de Janeiro, Brazil; 14.05.2014 - 16.05.2014; in: "Proceedings of the 3rd International Conference on Serious Games and Applications for Health", IEEE, (2014)'
 publication_types:
 - '1'
 publishDate: '2014-05-14'
-specifics: 'Vortrag: 3rd International Conference on Serious Games and Applications for Health (SeGAH 2014), Rio de Janeiro, Brazil; 14.05.2014 - 16.05.2014; in: "Proceedings of the 3rd International Conference on Serious Games and Applications for Health", IEEE, (2014).'
 title: 'unCUT: Bridging the Gap from Paper Diary Cards Towards Mobile Electronic Monitoring Solutions in Borderline and Self-Injury'
 url_pdf: ''